kevinlin/ai-sdlc-playbook/README.md

 ## About

-This playbook provides practical guidance, rules, workflows, and prompts for effectively using AI tools like Cursor, GitHub Copilot, and other AI-powered development assistants.
+This playbook provides practical guidance, rules, workflows, and prompts for effectively using AI-powered IDEs like Cursor, Kiro, and other AI development assistants.
 It's tailored for teams who want to adopt AI-driven development practices while maintaining high standards of code quality, security, and maintainability.

 **Target Audience**: Software developers, development teams, technical leads, and organizations looking to integrate AI into their development workflow.